fryesqa/new-challenger/STYLE-GUIDE.md

+### Styling & Linting
+In general, follow the style guide below, but be sure to follow AirBNB's style guide which is used in ESLint.

 ### Indentation

 When writing any block of code that is logically subordinate to the line immediately before and after it, that block should be indented two spaces more than the surrounding lines